 DO ALL BABIES BORN TO HIV-INFECTED MOTHERS TEST POSITIVE FOR THE VIRUS?

-All babies born to mothers living with HIV test positive for HIV when they’re born, but usually only for a short period of time.
+All babies born to mothers living with HIV test positive for HIV antibodies when they’re born, but this does not mean that these babies are infected with HIV.
 That’s because the HIV test does not look for the virus itself.
 Instead, it looks for antibodies.
 That means your baby will automatically test positive after birth because he or she was exposed to your HIV antibodies as a fetus.
 The antibodies can remain in your baby’s body for more than 18 months, but the presence of antibodies doesn’t mean the baby is infected.

 Within a few days of delivery, hospitals will take a blood sample from your baby and look for the HIV virus using a polymerase chain reaction (PCR) test.
 If the test is negative, it should be repeated in a few months to either confirm or dismiss the presence of HIV.